chiayisu/Automatically_Check_Ibvoice_Lottery_System/README.md

 This is the web version of the system that I developed before for automatically checking invoice lottery.In this version, It also has some modification.
 You can see below.
 * With more OOP concept and design patarn
 * with DataBae
-  If data have got the data from [Taiwan Ministery of Finace 財政部](https://www.etax.nat.gov.tw/etw-main/web/ETW183W1/), we will save it on databse.
+  If our database have got the data from [Taiwan Ministery of Finace 財政部](https://www.etax.nat.gov.tw/etw-main/web/ETW183W1/), we will save it on databse.
 If anyone wants to check invoice lottery next time, our system will access data from our database intead of the website we got data befor.
 # Requirement
 * .netcore 2.1 or above
 * .netcore MVC 2.1 or above